 The most common questions raised are “What is NEET?”, “Why should I write NEET even after performing well in such a difficult Senior Secondary Board Examination?”, “What are the questions that will be asked in NEET?”, “Are the NCERT books enough for NEET preparation?”, “Who will be evaluating our papers?”, “How are the scores awarded?” and many more.

 The question in the title is one such question that keeps pinching all of you out there and you always end up finding no satisfactory answers.
 We, at Vedantu, have successfully narrated the whole story behind the number of questions appearing in the NEET exam with facts and figures.
-This will help all the enthusiastic learners like you to learn with great zeal and confidence.
+This will help all enthusiastic learners like you to learn with great zeal and confidence.

-You may be wondering “Why to study physics when I am taking up medicine as my career?”.
+You may be wondering “Why study physics when I am taking up medicine as my career?”.
 However, Physics plays a vital role in understanding the concepts and ideologies behind many equipment and machinery that you will be using as your medical assistants.
 It is important for you to have an elementary idea of the structure and functioning of the devices that you will be using.
 For this, the basics of Physics should be strong enough.

-The National Eligibility cum Entrance Test (UG) which we all popularly identify as NEET (UG) is an examination conducted every year for the admission of candidates to MBBS / BDS course and any other undergraduate medical courses in any of the medical or dental colleges across the country.
+The National Eligibility cum Entrance Test (UG) which we all popularly identify as NEET (UG) is an examination conducted every year for the admission of candidates to MBBS / BDS courses and any other undergraduate medical courses in any of the medical or dental colleges across the country.

 Almost all the aspirants who have the ultimate goal of reaching heights in their professional career as a medical practitioner think that Physics is no way going to help them as they are into medical subjects.
 With this, they send an inappropriate message to the young medical aspirants that Physics is not very important.

-The research has shown that Physics has held its tag of being the toughest among the three major subjects from ages in the NEET exam.
+Research has shown that Physics has held its tag of being the toughest among the three major subjects from ages in the NEET exam.
 Medical aspirants have a perspective that the questions are always tricky and based on concepts.
 There is a zero probability of assumptions in Biology and Chemistry.
 Students often fail to crack the Physics questions as these questions involve complex numerical calculations.

 Though we have information that around 35 to 40 questions in NEET are dedicated to the concepts of Physics, we do not have exact information on how many questions are exactly from the NCERT books or other books similar to those of NCERT.
 However, there is no doubt that the NCERT books will give an outstanding head start for the NEET preparation.

 Being aware that NEET is an objective type question paper, you should make sure that you practice a lot of MCQs.
-Hence, it is always recommended to refer to as many study materials as possible to gain the maximum knowledge of the type of questions that will appear in the NEET papers.
+Hence, it is always recommended to refer to as many study materials as possible to gain maximum knowledge of the type of questions that will appear in the NEET papers.

 In addition to the NCERT books which are the building blocks to crack the questions from Physics or any other subject, the students should also attempt to solve questions from several other reference books.
-It is a matter of fact that though the NCERT books cover almost all the concepts of Physics, the level of questions are little more higher in other reference books.
+It is a matter of fact that though the NCERT books cover almost all the concepts of Physics, the level of questions is a little higher in other reference books.
 This will help you to be prepared for the worst case.

-The previous year question papers have revealed that 15 to 20% of the total number of questions in Physics are directly from the NCERT books and another 15 to 20% of the total number of Physics questions is based on NCERT curriculum.
+The previous year’s question papers have revealed that 15 to 20% of the total number of questions in Physics are directly from the NCERT books and another 15 to 20% of the total number of Physics questions is based on the NCERT curriculum.
 However, out of the remaining questions, 5 to 10% of them are from the logic-based concepts which are considered to be quite difficult.

 With this level of number crunching, we shouldn’t be carried away with the thoughts of finding similarities in Physics and Mathematics.
-Don’t forget that unlike Mathematics, Physics also has several interesting real facts and theories.
+Don’t forget that, unlike Mathematics, Physics also has several interesting real facts and theories.
 Mental preparation lays a strong foundation for the students to crack all the questions in the NEET exam from Physics.